Andriotto Financial Services

 • A single company classified as SME established in an EU Member State or Associated Country.

 • A small mid-cap: up to 500 employees.
-Eligible to the investment component only (equity up to € 15 mln for commercialization activities).
+Eligible to the investment component only (equity up to € 15 mln for commercialisation activities).

 One or more natural persons or legal entities: